ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Experiments

 \partitle{Number of Shards} We demonstrate the impact of the number of shards on AWT and NoR in Figure \ref{fig:parameter_shard}.

 In general, as the number of shards increases, inference latency decreases.
-This is because given the same number of unlearning requests, having more constituent models reduces the proportion of models needing updates, thus increasing the probability of getting certified prediction results.
+This is because given the same number of unlearning requests, having more constituent models reduces the proportion of models needing updates, thus increasing the probability of meeting the certified consistency condition.
 However, when there are too many shards (e.g. more than 30), the decrease in AWT becomes less significant.
-This is attributed to the fact that each constituent model has lower accuracy, resulting in a higher number of uncertified prediction results.
+This is attributed to the fact that each constituent model would have lower accuracy, resulting in more uncertified prediction results.

 The NoR of SISA and DIMP is fixed to the number of unlearning requests, as each unlearning request triggers an unlearning update.
 The NoR of other methods is positively correlated with the number of shards, because when there are numerous shards, the distribution of unlearning requests among constituent models becomes more dispersed, reducing the average number of unlearning requests executed during a single unlearning update.
-Note that although there are eight methods in total, it appears that only four lines are visible in the figure, as methods that differ solely in Option I overlap.
+Note that although there are eight methods in total, only four lines are visible in the figure, as lines of methods that differ only in Option I overlap.

-\partitle{Ratio of Unlearning Requests} To investigate the impact of the ratio of unlearning requests on \projectname's performance, we fix the number of unlearning requests at 500 and adjust the ratio to determine the number of inference requests.
+\partitle{Ratio of Unlearning Requests} To investigate the impact of the ratio of unlearning requests on \projectname's performance, we adjust the ratio between two requests with the number of unlearning requests fixed at 500 and the number of inference requests determined by the ratio.
 The results are shown in Figure \ref{fig:parameter_ratio}.

-The computation overhead of SUTP and DUTP decreases as the ratio increases because a higher number of inference requests increases the likelihood of yielding at least one uncertified prediction result, leading to more frequent unlearning updates.
-However, the computation overhead of STTP and DTTP is almost unaffected by the ratio, as their unlearning update triggering condition depends on the proportion of uncertified requests in the total number of inference requests, which is not influenced by the absolute quantity.
+The NoR of SUTP and DUTP decreases as the ratio increases because a higher number of inference requests increases the likelihood of yielding at least one uncertified prediction result, leading to more frequent unlearning updates.
+However, the computation overhead of STTP and DTTP is almost unaffected by the ratio, as their unlearning update triggering condition depends on the uncertification proportion of all the inference requests, rather than the absolute number of uncertified inference requests.